 Our Cast Members are the heart of our resort experience.

 Our Cast Members are the heart of our resort experience.
 Since the very beginning, Disneyland Paris has focused on providing equal opportunities for employees and continues to recruit Cast Members with disabilities for all types of roles according to their skills and their unique needs.
 We incorporate disability concerns across our workforce, from team training to tools that facilitate the inclusion of disabled employees.
 This is made possible through an ambitious human resources management policy and dedicated team, which aims to improve integration into the company, support professional growth and safeguard the jobs of Cast Members with disabilities.

 Disneyland Paris offers tailor-made solutions, adapted to each situation, in collaboration with occupational physicians, social workers, human resources teams and management.
 These include adjustments to working hours, workstations, part-time work, payment of a cab for home-to-work journeys, coverage of the cost of specialized equipment and paid leave of absence, helping to reconcile disability and professional life.
 Along with resources and dedicated training modules, we organize informational events encouraging Cast Members to engage in discussions on disabilities such as conferences on the challenges associated with certain disabilities and the workplace, as well as workshops and immersive experiences like wheelchair basketball or fencing, and blind table tennis.

-For more information, please visit our Cast Experience page or check out the Related Articles section below.
+For more information, please visit our Cast Experience page.

 Disneyland Paris is committed to partnering with the disabled community.